-GPS data will be differentially corrected using Trimble Pathfinder Office by the Authorized Biologist on each day for all the field data collection teams.
+GPS data will be differentially corrected using Trimble Pathfinder Office by the consultant on each day for all the field data collection teams.
 Data from each GPS receiver will be downloaded first into a temporary Microsoft Excel spreadsheet file for differential correction.
 After this step is completed for each GPS receiver data set, the day's datasets will be merged into one verified file, in ESRI compatible format such as Microsoft Excel (.xls).
-All differentially corrected files will then be uploaded to a contractor-provided ftp (file transfer protocol) website.
+All differentially corrected files will then be converted to .shp or geodatabase files and uploaded to a contractor-provided ftp (file transfer protocol) website.